CudaText-addons/cuda_html_tooltips/readme/readme.txt

 Plugin for CudaText.
 It works in HTML/CSS files (any lexer name with words "HTML", "CSS").

-When you move mouse cursor over found tokens, tooltip appears.
+When you move mouse cursor over some fragments, tooltip appears.

+1) It finds HTML color values:
+  #rgb
+  #rrggbb
-1) It finds HTML color tokens: #rgb #rrggbb; and adds colored tooltips for them.
+  and adds colored tooltips for them.
 2) It finds HTML picture refs: <img src="...">; and adds picture tooltips for filenames.
   Internally, it finds any quoted picture filenames (png, gif, jpeg, bmp) without testing tags.
-Online refs (http:, https:) are not supported.
+  Online links (http:, https:) are not supported.
 3) It finds HTML entities like &copy; &amp; etc, and adds Unicode tooltips for them.

-It finds tokens:
+It finds fragments:
 - on opening file,
 - after text is changed + pause passed (CudaText option "py_change_slow").
 If you're interested, what is HSL display, see https://www.rapidtables.com/convert/color/rgb-to-hsl.html

 Author: Alexey (CudaText)
 License: MIT